-We will normally respond to your subject access request within three weeks and, in any case, not more than one month of receiving it.
-Normally, we aim to provide a complete response, including a copy of your personal data within that time.
+We will respond to your subject access request within one month and, in any case, not more than one month of receiving it.
+Normally, we aim to provide a complete response, including a copy of your personal Page 5 of 6 data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 You will be kept fully informed of our progress.

 - How Do I Contact You?

-To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details for the attention of Robert Goodden:
+To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details (for the attention of Ocean Diamonds Limited):